exexexll/Bumpin.io/COMMUNITY-GUIDELINES.md

 ## FINAL THOUGHTS

-Napalm Sky is what we make it together.
+BUMPIn is what we make it together.
 These guidelines exist to create a space where everyone feels respected, safe, and excited to make genuine connections.

 **Thank you for being part of our community.**